-A local park or the grounds of the house of worship.
+A local park or the grounds of the faith-based organization.
 A fellowship hall can be used as a rain backup.

-To reach out to members to attend, coordinate volunteers, organize the food, and manage the logistics of hosting the event.
+To reach out to parishioners to attend, to coordinate volunteers, to organize the food, and to manage the logistics of hosting the event.

-To send members of the local agency to the activity, to designate one or two members of leadership to deliver remarks, to designate members of the force to serve as volunteers for event set up and wrap up.
+To send members of the local agency to the activity, to designate one or two members of leadership to deliver remarks, and to designate members of the force to serve as volunteers for event setup and wrap-up.